zhxie/ikago/README.md

 **IkaGo** is a proxy which helps bypassing UDP blocking, UDP QoS and NAT firewall written in Go.

-_IkaGo is currently under development and may not suitable for production._

 <p align="center">
   <img src="/assets/squid.jpg">
 </p>